gravitational/gravity/docs/6.x/hub.md

 This section assumes that you have downloaded the newer version of Gravity Hub Cluster Image called `new-hub.tar`.
-Log into a root terminal on one of the servers running Graivty Hub cluster and extract the tarball there:
+Log into a root terminal on one of the servers running Gravity Hub and extract the tarball there:

 ```bsh
 $ tar xvf new-hub.tar